-The right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses (see Note 4.2), and adjusted for any remeasurement of lease liabilities, other than adjustments to lease liabilities resulting from COVID-19-related rent concessions in which the Group applied the practical expedient.
+The right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, if any, and adjusted for any remeasurement of lease liabilities.

 Right-of-use assets for buildings are depreciated on a straight-line basis over the shorter of its estimated useful life on the same basis as owned.
 However, when there is no reasonable certainty that ownership will be obtained by the end of the lease term, assets are depreciated over the lease term.